swiftlang/swift-book/TSPL.docc/ReferenceManual/Attributes.md

 to an declaration in Swift that provides the implementation.
 Other code in Swift treats these implementations as if they were implemented in C and imported into Swift.
+The implementation in Swift
+needs to have the same name and type as an imported C implementation of that declaration.
 For example,
 the following C header declares a global function: